Lumo project

 Note History

-A chronological log of incoming and outgoing notes, playable directly from the list.
+A chronological log of incoming and outgoing notes that are saved for , playable directly from the list.
 A streak counter and streak-break warning add a gentle motivation layer to stay in the habit of checking in.

 Visual Direction